mcgnly/DeveloperDocumentation/Android/LoginSequence.md

             //caling the isUserLoggedIn function
             if (!RelayrSdk.isUserLoggedIn()) {

-                //if the user isn't logged in (the little exclamation mark
-                //is the same as saying not) then we call the logIn method RelayrSdk.logIn(this, this);
+                //if the user isn't logged in, we call the logIn method RelayrSdk.logIn(this, this);
             }
         }